‘She touched so many lives’: Carmel psychologist Lazarick dies at 64

 She leaves behind a husband who she knew loved her deeply but should have teased her less and praised her more; her children, Nicole Ambrogi, Carmel, and Daniel Ambrogi, Fishers, and daughter-in-law, Kristina Ambrogi.
 Fortunately, she did get to dance at our son’s wedding in April 2023, but sadly she won’t get to hold any future grandbabies.
 As Dan said, she would have been one fabulous grandmother.

 She also is survived by brother Leonard Lazarick Jr., and sister-in-law Maureen, Columbia, Md.; sister Kathy Lazarick, and brother-in-law Joe, Mesa, Ariz.; sister-in-law Pamela Ambrogi, Miami; brother-in-law Jack Ambrogi and wife Mary, Sarasota, Fla; nieces Sarai Lazarick, Arbutus, Md., and Rachel Lazarick-Ward (Kevin), Katie Ambrogi, Washington, D.C., and nephew Adam Ambrogi and wife Laiza, Silver Spring, Md.
-In addition to grand nephews and two grand nephews, she leaves behind many great friends who visited her frequently and checked in daily.
+In addition to four grand-nephews and two grand-nieces, she leaves behind many great friends who visited her frequently and checked in daily.
 There also is a chubby black pug named Peyton, who can’t understand why his favorite human hasn’t come home to him.

 Visitation will be from 1 to 3 p.m.
 March 3 at Flanner Buchanan (Carmel), where a funeral service immediately will follow.